 Benito y Solange's Pop-up Dinner at El Take It Easy

-Benito and Solange's Pop-up Dinner at El Take It Easy in San Diego The love for Baja California and Chefs Benito Molina and Solange Muris was beaming off of the diners at El Take it Easy in San Diego, on Monday night.
+The love for Baja California and Chefs Benito Molina and Solange Muris was beaming off of the diners at El Take it Easy in San Diego, on Monday night.
 A taste of their Ensenada restaurant Manzanilla and Baja's beautiful ingredients were represented in an exquisite five course meal.

 The evening started off with this litte gem.
 An amuse bouche consisting of a tostadita topped with abalone, achiote, and micro greens.
 The one bite wonder was washed down with a shot of El Take it Easy's cocktail Condesa Güera.
 The little shot glass packed a punch as well with Gin, Cointreau, citrus, and an added dash of Tabasco hot sauce.
 The two preformed their own dance number in my mouth, and immediately opened up my palate for what was to come.